saptarshibasu/aws-study/README.md

 * During the AMI-creation process, Amazon EC2 creates snapshots of your instance's root volume and any other EBS volumes attached to your instance.
 You're charged for the snapshots until you deregister the AMI and delete the snapshots
 * If any volumes attached to the instance are encrypted, the new AMI only launches successfully on instances that support Amazon EBS encryption
 * Encrypting during the CopyImage action applies only to Amazon EBS-backed AMIs.
 Because an instance store-backed AMI does not rely on snapshots, you cannot use copying to change its encryption status
+* **Spot Price** - If you terminate your instance, you pay for any partial hour used (as you do for On-Demand or Reserved Instances).
+However, you are not charged for any partial hour of usage if the Spot price goes above your maximum price and Amazon EC2 interrupts your Spot Instance

 ## EFS